 You can only see the northern lights when the sky is dark.
-During the light nights of the Arctic summer, the aurora may be active – but it won’t be visible because the light emitted by the aurora is much weaker than sunlight.
+During the bright nights of the Arctic summer, the aurora may be active – but it won’t be visible because the light emitted by the aurora is much weaker than sunlight.

-The best time to see the northern lights is when the sky is clear of any clouds.
+The best time of day to see the northern lights is when the sky is clear of any clouds.
 Some people claim the aurora comes out when temperatures are colder.
 This isn’t the case – it’s just that when the skies are cloudless, temperatures tend to drop.

 The northern lights are most commonly seen between 17:00 and 02:00.
 They don’t usually exhibit for long – they may only show for a few minutes, then glide away before returning.
 A good display may last for no longer than a quarter or half an hour, though, if you’re really lucky, it could extend to a couple of hours or longer.